Dr Alison Sheldon

 Chapters in Books

-Sheldon, A. (2006) Disability.
-In: Harrington, A., Marshall, B. & Muller, H. P. (eds.)
-The Routledge Dictionary of Social Theory, Routledge.
+Sheldon, A. (2006) Disability, in: Harrington, A., Marshall, B. & Müller, H. P. (eds) The Routledge Encyclopaedia of Social Theory, London: Routledge.

 Sheldon, A. (1999) Personal and perplexing: feminist disability politics evaluated, Disability and Society, Vol. 14 (5).